bwmarrin/dca/README.md

 You can also pipe the output of this program to create a .dca file for later use.

 * See [Discordgo](https://github.com/bwmarrin/discordgo) for Discord API bindings in Go.
+* See the [wiki](https://github.com/bwmarrin/dca/wiki/DCA1-specification-draft) for more information on the DCA1 standard.

 Join [#go_discordgo](https://discord.gg/0SBTUU1wZTWT6sqd) Discord chat channel for support.